S D Tucker. False Economies; The Strangest, Least Successful and Most Audacious Financial Follies, Plans and Crazes of All Time. Amberley, 2017.

 One individual who was impressed by Hargrave’s economic theories was Henry Norman Smith, editor of The Illustrated Carpenter and Builder, who somehow managed to get himself adopted as Labour Party candidate for Nottingham South and actually served as MP for ten years.
 On election he began making speeches in the House of Commons attacking Labour Party policies.
 No change there, then.

 A number of the ‘economists’ described here seem to have and obsession with bodily functions and excrement.
 Alfred W. Lawson, for instance, proposed that the Earth was a organism made up of tiny living atoms called ‘menorgs’.
-By manipulating these menorgs it would be possible to direct the planet’s flatulence – expelled via the South Pole – and pilot the Earth through space.
+By manipulating these menorgs it would be possible to direct the planet’s flatulence – expelled via the South Pole – and pilot the Earth through space by farts.
 A concept which echoed some of the ideas of the Russian Cosmicists from the late nineteenth-century.

 He was another proponent of a Social Credit type economy he called ‘equaeverpoise’, and which again involved people being given more-or-less unlimited amounts of free money.
 Attempts to introduce this system were however again opposed by a shadowy international conspiracy, which at least this time, Lawson was anxious to emphasise, was not Jewish, just a non-denominational plutocracy of men with top hats, white shirt-fronts and tail-coats.

-Nearly all the economic systems we read about here are variations on the hobo’s dream of the Big Rock Candy Mountain: “And the birds and the bees, and the cigarette trees, the lemonade springs where the bluebird sings, in the Big Rock Candy Mountains”.
+Nearly all the economic systems we read about here are variations on the hobo’s dream of the Big Rock Candy Mountain: “And the birds and the bees, and the cigarette trees, the lemonade springs where the bluebird sings, in the Big Rock Candy Mountain”.
 They are part of our endless search for Utopia, the perfect, pure land, where poor, failed mankind is remodelled into a new humanity fit for the new society.

 Peter Rogerson, in his last published piece for Magonia, expressed it like this: “for surely all the worst crimes are committed in the name of purity and pure lands: pure religion, pure nation, pure race, new model pure people, a pure world cleared of ‘human pollutant’, pure souls freed from organic bodies, pure lands that no actual-existing human being is ever pure enough to inhabit.”